-According to literature, there is a risk of fungemia which is of clinical relevance especially in patients with severe general or intestinal disease having an indwelling catheter.
-According to the review of Enache-Angoulvant and Hennequin (2005) 92 cases of invasive infections with Saccharomyces have been identified in literature, 40% of them were caused by Saccharomyces boulardii (n=37).
-They also found out that patients infected with Saccharomyces boulardii were more likely than patients infected with Saccharomyces cerevisiae to have digestive tract disease (58% vs. 6%; p<0.01), to have intravenous catheters (83% vs. 29%; p<0.0001), and to be hospitalized in an intensive care unit (32% vs. 0.05%, p<0.01).
-As from the 37 patients affected by Saccharomyces boulardii infection 5 did not take a probiotic containing Saccharomyces boulardii at the time of diagnosis, the authors conclude that nosocomial acquisition is probable with catheters being a likely portal of entry due to possible contamination through hand transmission.
-Simulation tests performed by

-Hennequin et al. (2000) showed that opening a packet of Saccharomyces boulardii lead to massive air contamination and consecutively contaminated surrounding inert surfaces and the skin of a simulated patient.
-Moreover, the hands of the person who opened the packet were highly and persistently contaminated despite vigorous hand washing.
-According to the authors Saccharomyces boulardii fungemia is an underestimated nosocomial and iatrogenic infection and the potential benefit has to be evaluated for each patient.
+According to literature, there is a risk of fungemia, which is of clinical relevance especially in patients with severe general or intestinal disease having an indwelling catheter.
+According to the review of Enache-Angoulvant and Hennequin (2005), 92 cases of invasive infections with Saccharomyces have been identified in literature, 40% of them were caused by Saccharomyces boulardii (n=37).
+They also found out that patients infected with Saccharomyces boulardii were more likely than patients infected with Saccharomyces cerevisiae to have digestive tract disease (58% vs. 6%; p<0.01), to have i.v. catheters (83% vs. 29%; p<0.0001), and to be hospitalised in an intensive care unit (32% vs. 0.05%, p<0.01).
+As from the 37 patients affected by Saccharomyces boulardii infection, 5 did not take a probiotic containing Saccharomyces boulardii at the time of diagnosis, the authors concluded that nosocomial acquisition is probable with catheters being a likely portal of entry due to possible contamination through hand transmission.
+Simulation tests performed by Hennequin et al. (2000) showed that opening a packet of Saccharomyces boulardii lead to massive air contamination and consecutively contaminated surrounding inert surfaces and the skin of a simulated patient.
+Moreover, the hands of the person, who opened the packet, were highly and persistently contaminated despite vigorous hand washing.
+According to the authors, Saccharomyces boulardii fungemia is an underestimated nosocomial and iatrogenic infection and the potential benefit has to be evaluated for each patient.

-Venugopalan et al. (2010) mention the following factors which constitute excessive and undue risk for development of Saccharomyces fungemia during probiotic administration: the patient's immunocompromised state during critical illness, the potential for live yeast spore contamination of healthcare workers' hands during preparation of the probiotic capsule for administration, and introduction of live yeast from contaminated hands to catheter sites.
+Venugopalan et al. (2010) mention the following factors, which constitute excessive and undue risk for development of Saccharomyces fungemia during probiotic administration: the patient's immunocompromised state during critical illness, the potential for live yeast spore contamination of healthcare workers' hands during preparation of the probiotic capsule for administration, and introduction of live yeast from contaminated hands to catheter sites.

-Accordingly, in the Clinical Practice Guidelines for Clostridium difficile infection in adults (Cohen et al., 2010) it is stated: "The administration of Saccharomyces boulardii has, however, been associated with fungemia in immunocompromised patients and in patients with central venous lines, and it should be avoided in critically ill patients."
+Accordingly, in the Clinical Practice Guidelines for Clostridium difficile infection in adults (Cohen et al., 2010), it is stated: "The administration of Saccharomyces boulardii has, however, been associated with fungemia in immunocompromised patients and in patients with central venous lines, and it should be avoided in critically ill patients."

-The review by Didari et al. (2014) revealed that although probiotics are helpful, they do not always seem to be safe.
-Through interference with commensal microflora, they can result in opportunistic performances in the host due to bacteraemia and fungaemia.
-Provided conclusion of the expert is that the main observed adverse effects of probiotics were sepsis, fungaemia and GI ischemia.
-Generally, critically ill patients in intensive care units, critically sick infants, postoperative and hospitalized patients and patients with immune-compromised complexity were the most at-risk populations.
+The review by Didari et al. (2014) revealed that, although probiotics are helpful, they do not always seem to be safe.
+Through interference with commensal microflora, they can result in opportunistic performances in the host due to bacteraemia and fungemia.
+The experts concluded that the main observed adverse effects of probiotics were sepsis, fungemia and GI ischemia.
+Generally, critically ill patients in intensive care units, critically sick infants, postoperative and hospitalised patients and patients with immune-compromised complexity were the most at-risk populations.
 While the overwhelming existing evidence suggests that probiotics are safe, complete consideration of risk-benefit ratio before prescribing is recommended.
 With regard to Saccharomyces boulardii the authors mentioned 30 case reports of fungemia in preterm infants and adults with underlying disease.
-One of the reported fungemia occurred in an infant who had not received Saccharomyces boulardii but was in the cot adjacent to an infant with fungemia after probiotics digestion.
-In four controlled clinical trials (Costalos et al. 2003, Bleichner et al., 1997, Schneider et al., 2005, McFarland et al., 1994) no tolerated.
-Didari's et al recommendation is to avoid the administration of Saccharomyces boulardii in patients with central venous catheter and patients with synthetic cardiac valve replacement.
+One of the reported fungemia occurred in an infant, who had not received Saccharomyces boulardii but was in the cot adjacent to an infant with fungemia after probiotics digestion.
+In four controlled clinical trials (Costalos et al., 2003, Bleichner et al., 1997, Schneider et al., 2005, McFarland et al., 1994) no significant adverse effects such as fungemia or sepsis were reported.
+Saccharomyces boulardii was well tolerated.
+Didari et al. recommended to avoid the administration of Saccharomyces boulardii in patients with central venous catheter and patients with synthetic cardiac valve replacement.